Diamond Jo Casino – Worth

 The Diamond Jo Casino – Worth is a casino and entertainment complex in Worth County, Iowa, near Northwood.
 The casino is owned and operated by Boyd Gaming, which also owns the Diamond Jo Casino in Dubuque, Iowa.
 It is a member of the Iowa Gaming Association, and its license is held by the Worth County Development Authority.
 The property opened on April 6, 2006, with a grand opening celebration on April 18, 2006.

-The Diamond Jo is located off of I-35 at Exit 214, just south of the Minnesota border.
-The casino, along with the nearby Top of Iowa Welcome Center are quickly creating a rapidly growing and developing area just off Exit 214.
-The Casino is also bringing business to the nearby towns of Northwood and Lake Mills.
-The casino is connected directly to Country Inn and Suites.
-A new Holiday Inn Express hotel broke ground in summer 2010 and opened in 2011.
+A hotel is also available across the street.

 Gaming

-The Diamond Jo offers 965 slot machines, including traditional slot machines, video slots, video poker and keno.
+The Diamond Jo offers 793 slot machines, including traditional slot machines, video slots, video poker and keno.
 There are a total of 22 table games, plus a FanDuel sports book area.